Varkala Kerala, India Travel Guide

 India observes national and regional holidays.
 It's possible that services are limited.
 National holidays: Republic Day (Jan 26), Republic Day of independence (Aug 15), Gandhi Jayanti (Oct 2).
 Major Kerala festivals: Onam, Diwali, Christmas, Eid.
 Banks and government offices close.
 Tourist businesses may have altered hours.
 Public transport gets busy.

-It is wise to carry a mix of cash and cards.
+It is advisable to carry a mix of cash and cards.
 While ATMs are available, smaller shops and local eateries often prefer cash.
 Digital payment apps like UPI (Unified Payments Interface) are popular in India, frequently require an Indian bank account.

 Interacting respectfully with Varkala's local culture creates a positive experience.